Widget-Wrangler/ww/README.md

 ww-appName | yes | Used to create a name for the app.
 In the case of an Angular widget, this is the module that will be passed to the angular.bootstrap function when starting the widget.
-If multiple Angular modules need to be booted, you can pass a collection of strings instead of a single string. ww-appType | no | Currently "Angular" is the only supported framework that will auto-bind upon load completion. ww-appBind | no | The function to be executed when all the script files have completed loading. ww-appCss | no | A JSON object that defines the css files the widget needs in order to run ww-appScripts | yes | A JSON object that defines the javascript files the widget needs in order to run
+If multiple Angular modules need to be booted, you can pass a collection of strings instead of a single string. ww-appType | no | Currently "Angular" is the only supported framework that will auto-bind upon load completion. ww-appBind | no | The function to be executed when all the script files have completed loading. ww-appConfig | no | A string to be passed to the ww-appBind function, use this to pass configuration information to your widget ww-appCss | no | A JSON object that defines the css files the widget needs in order to run ww-appScripts | yes | A JSON object that defines the javascript files the widget needs in order to run